 - Removing your contacts immediately if one (or both) of your eyes becomes red or irritated.

-- Always disposing used lenses into the garbage, if you use daily-wear contact lenses.
+- Always disposing used lenses in the garbage, if you use daily-wear contact lenses.
 Do not reuse them.

-- Always placing weekly- or monthly-use contact lenses in contact lens solution for the recommended amount of time, to remove bacteria from the lens.
-Once their allotted time is up, dispose them immediately and replace them with a fresh set.
+- Always place weekly- or monthly-use contact lenses in contact lens solution for the recommended amount of time, to remove bacteria from the lens.
+Once their allotted time is up, dispose of them immediately and replace them with a fresh set.